daniel-http/test-aws/README.md

 This template equips you with a foundational Next.js application integrated with AWS Amplify, streamlined for scalability and performance.
 It is ideal for developers looking to jumpstart their project with pre-configured AWS services like Cognito, AppSync, and DynamoDB.

+Follow [this tutorial](https://docs.amplify.aws/nextjs/build-a-backend/data/optimistic-ui/#how-to-use-tanstack-query-query-keys-with-the-amplify-data-api)   if using Tanstack for queries

 ## Features

 - **Authentication**: Setup with Amazon Cognito for secure user authentication.